-The riskiest part of my writing today is also the most intriguing — but I do think the mainstream media needs to be joining these dots and investigating properly.
+The riskiest part of my writing today is also the most fun — but I do think the mainstream media needs to be joining these dots and investigating.

-In a podcast about two weeks ago at note 3, he said:
+In the podcast about two weeks ago at note 3, he said:

 “I do think there is active disinformation going on at the moment, even now, from forces in American intelligence who — they’re not trying to suppress so much as they used to — they just trying to control.
 Because what’s happening at the moment I think is a decision has been made inside the U.S. government, that, yes, we’re now at a stage where we have to admit that there is a real phenomenon, we have to admit that there is an anomalous phenomena that is real.

 [Coulthart speaking partly as if he’s second guessing the U.S. government] “Yeah, we can’t deny any more.
 [There are] too many sensor systems, too many phased-array radar systems are now installed on different aircraft, too many high-quality video systems — too many data points are picking it up.”

 “I don’t think they want us to know anything about alleged crash recoveries, or any of the other, more extraordinary claims that have been made over the years by people like [Philip] Corso [author of “The day after Roswell.]

 “It’s almost like what they’re trying to do is present a scenario, to the American and international public where the American government can in a few years time go: ‘Guys, look what we’ve discovered.
 This is amazing, there really is a real phenomenon.

 At one hour and 11 minutes into the podcast, he says this: “I do believe by the way, that the United States has recovered what it believes is non-human technology.
 There, I said it.“

 For a credible guy, who’s spent years looking into it, this seems like a very important line.